Ida Straus: Death on the Titanic

-Ida spent the winter of 1911/1912 in Europe with her husband Isidor.
+Ida spent the winter of 1911/1912 in Europe with her husband, Isidor.
 They originally planned to return home on a different ship, but switched to the Titanic due to a coal strike in England that caused the coal from other ships to be diverted to the Titanic.

 On the night of the sinking, Isidor and Ida were seen standing near Lifeboat No. 8 in the company of Ida's maid, Ellen Bird.
-Although the officer in charge was willing to allow Isidor to board the lifeboat with the women, Isidor Straus refused to do so while women and children still remained on the ship.
-He urged Ida to board, but she refused, saying, "We have lived together for many years.
+Isidor Straus had urged Ida to board, but she refused attempts by both the officers and her husband to persuade her to get in, saying, "We have lived together for many years.
 Where you go, I go."
 This incident was witnessed by numerous witnesses both in the lifeboat and on deck.
-The Strauses were last seen standing arm in arm on the deck.
+Ida instead gave her coat to her maid, who instead took Straus' place in the lifeboat.
+Ida ended up perishing in the disaster, along with her husband; she was one of only four first-class women to die.

 The story of Ida's bravery and loyalty became much celebrated.
 Rabbis spoke to their congregations about her sacrifice; articles in Yiddish- and German-language newspapers extolled her courage; a popular song featuring the story, "The Titanic's Disaster", became popular among Jewish Americans.

-Isidor's body was recovered but Ida's was not.
+Legacy

 A cenotaph at the Straus Mausoleum at Woodlawn Cemetery in the Bronx is dedicated to Isidor and Ida together.
 The work was designed by James Gamble Rogers, with sculpture by Lee Lawrie.